AdobeDocs/adobeio-events/using/marketo-user-audit-data-stream-setup.md

 ## Setting up Marketo User Audit Data Stream with Adobe I/O Events

-*Note: Marketo User Audit Data Stream documentation is pre-Beta release and is subject to change*

 These instructions describe how to set up and get started using Adobe I/O Events for Marketo user driven change events.
 You can use Adobe I/O for streaming Marketo user driven change events such as the modification of emails, campaigns, and landing pages.

 - [Introduction](#introduction)